Below are some testimonies from clients who have recently received one or more of Brigstowe’s services recently.

 Brigstowe has helped me in so many ways and for a number of years, I don’t know where to start.
 My immigration case was very difficult, I have been trying for many years to get leave to stay in the UK.
 I have had to go frequently to report at police stations, every time frightened that me and my daughter will be sent home.
 Brigstowe helped me to find a solicitor who finally found a way for me and my daughter to stay safely in the UK.
 I don’t believe that I finally have leave [to remain in the UK] – it took so many years – and if you don’t have anyone to support you through that, you can’t do it, you go mad… I would have gone mad.

 Jim received One-to-One Peer Support not long after being diagnosed:

 Two days ago I have started the medication and I am taking again the control of my life, going to the gym and doing all the things I used to do before.
 My mentor has been super-supportive and it’s good to know I can count on him, it really cheers me up and doesn’t make me feel alone in facing this.

 Ali went to a series of Newly Diagnosed Groups in March this year:

 I found all of it valuable.
-Meeting an amazing, strong and inspiring groups of people, hearing how they dealt/struggled with the diagnosis.
+Meeting an amazing, strong and inspiring group of people, hearing how they dealt/struggled with the diagnosis.
 This in itself makes you feel less isolated.
-Learning about my rights and down the science was all very eye opening and interesting.
+Learning about my rights and the science was all very eye-opening and interesting.